Panda: A pretrained forecast model for chaotic dynamics: MLM Completions

+We present examples of \textit{Panda MLM} completions on our held-out test set in Fig.~\ref{fig:completions_combined_part2}.
+For more examples of zero-shot completions, see Appendix \ref{section:even_more_completions}.

 For the completions task, we randomly mask out half of patches for each coordinate dimension separately i.e. channel-independent masking.
-We trained with patch length 16 and context length 512, so each context window has 32 patches on the time axis.
+We trained \textit{Panda MLM} with patch length 16 and context length 512, so each context window has 32 patches on the time axis.
 But we can generate completions with any context length.
 We refer to the masked-out portions of the trajectory as the erasures.
 We seek to measure how the model learns the cross-channel coupling relationships and statistical dependencies.

-In future work we hope to investigate more sophisticated masking strategies, such as masking out contiguous blocks of patches and investigating channel-dependent masking, which is closer to a forecasting task.
+In future work, we hope to investigate more sophisticated masking strategies, such as masking out contiguous blocks of patches and investigating channel-dependent masking, which is closer to a forecasting task.
 Recall from our discussion of Fig. \ref{fig:ablations_metrics_smape} that MLM pretraining reduces performance on autoregressive rollout (c.f.
 Fig. \ref{fig:ablations_forecast_metrics_more}).
-Determining the optimal MLM pretraining objective for long horizon forecasts on autoregressive rollout remains an intriguing area to investigate, for which this completions tasks serves as a testbed.
+Determining the optimal MLM pretraining objective for long horizon forecasts on autoregressive rollout remains an intriguing area to investigate.

-To quantify the performance of our MLM checkpoint on the completion task, we compute the correlation dimension of completions versus ground truth trajectories using the Grassberger-Procaccia algorithm \cite{grassberger_procaccia_1983a, grassberger_procaccia_1983b}.
+To quantify the performance of our MLM checkpoint on the completion task, we compute the correlation dimension (Fig. \ref{fig:gpdims}) of completions versus ground truth trajectories using the Grassberger-Procaccia algorithm \cite{grassberger_procaccia_1983a, grassberger_procaccia_1983b}.
 This algorithm was developed to quantify the strangeness \cite{lorenz_1963, ott_1981, ruelle_takens_1971} of chaotic attractors via a computable metric related to the fractal (Hausdorff) dimension and information entropy.
-Specifically, for each of our held-out systems, we take the entire length 4096 trajectory and cut off the first 512 points to exclude any potential transients.
-We then randomly mask out half of the trajectory in a channel-inconsistent manner.
+For the result in Fig. \ref{fig:gpdims}, we take the entire length 4096 trajectory for each of our $9.3 \times 10^3$ held-out systems and we randomly mask out (erase) half of the patches (patch length 16) in a channel-inconsistent manner.

 Let $\{x_i\}_{i=1}^T \subset \mathbb{R}^D$ be a time series of $T$ points in $D$ dimensions.
 First, we compute pairwise Euclidean distances (excluding $i=j$):

 Next, we select the scaling region.
 Let $r_{(5\%)}$ and $r_{(50\%)}$ denote the empirical 5th and 50th percentiles of~$\mathcal R$.
 Then truncate to: